 The leaders may appear too distant and unapproachable to employees.
 They always seem to have the right answers and make the right decisions.
 But that’s mostly what they let on, on the surface.

 In reality, they may have faced similar challenges or experienced the same fears as their fellow employees.
 Coming clean and showing their human face may actually help them connect better with their employees and inspire them not to be afraid to fail.

 This doesn’t just apply to leadership.
 You can leverage it in the same way across your whole team.
 And that’s what we set off to do the other day in June.

-In this article, we share how we designed a session that helped our team bond by sharing their personal learnings and challenges.
+In this article, we’d like to share with you how we designed a session that helped our team bond by sharing their personal learnings and challenges.

 After a tough and tiring season, it was the perfect time to bring the team together for a reflection.
 During our half-day season wrap up, we wanted to celebrate both customer and personal successes and the challenges that we’ve overcome.

 “So often in business, we recognize the tangible achievements (closing deals, product releases, web traffic) but the personal ones fall by the wayside.
-I wanted to create a safe space where we brought the latter to the forefront of the conversation,” said our Success Team Lead Jo Massie, explaining the reasoning behind this session.
+I wanted to create a safe space where we brought the latter to the forefront of the conversation,” said our VP of Customer Success Jo Massie, explaining the reasoning behind this session.

 This is how it looked in practice.

 1. Start with a motivation booster